 EXTRA EXPENSES – now you can list all the extras, anything else that you have to (or would like to purchase)

-Any extra money you can find in this budget will first go towards saving $1,000 for a starter emergency fund and once you have that complete it will go towards paying off all your debt (except for your mortgage) as quickly as possible!
+Any extra money you can find in this budget will first go towards saving $1,000 for a starter emergency fund and once you have that completed it will go towards paying off all your debt (except for your mortgage) as quickly as possible.

 INCOME – EXPENSES – SAVINGS = 0